Cancer Biology T-32 Training Grant

 ccivin@som.umaryland.edu

 The Cancer Biology T32 Training Program at the University of Maryland is a prestigious program designed to train predoctoral students and postdoctoral fellows in fundamental mechanisms of cancer biology at the molecular, cellular and organism levels.
-The program takes advantage of the multidisciplinary and highly interactive research environment within the University of Maryland Greenebaum Cancer Center and at the University of Maryland Baltimore campus to provide outstanding training in critical areas of basic and translational cancer research.
-A guiding philosophy is that Cancer Biology T32 training program must provide integrative activities that illuminate the inter-relatedness of basic cancer research and clinical medicine.
-Support for the program has been provided from a training grant from the NIH National Cancer Institute.
+The program takes advantage of the multidisciplinary and highly interactive research environment within the University of Maryland Greenebaum Comprehensive Cancer Center and University of Maryland School of Medicine on the University of Maryland Baltimore campus to provide outstanding training in critical areas of basic and translational cancer research.
+A major goal of this multi-disciplinary program is to provide trainees with a stimulating academic environment that inspires interdisciplinary cancer research, including cutting-edge technologies enabling discoveries that will lead to next-generation diagnostics, specific therapeutics and effective preventives.
+Trainees will gain an appreciation for productive bidirectional translation between lab and clinic by participating in research and didactic sessions with interactive teams of basic, translational and clinical researchers.
+Support for the program has been provided from a training grant from the NIH National Cancer Institute

 To be considered for a position on this training grant, the trainee should identify a faculty mentor and develop a research plan in conjunction with the mentor to be submitted with the application.

 The levels of funding support from the T32 grant are mandated by NIH guidelines (http://www.cancer.gov/researchandfunding/cancertraining/funding/T32).
-As appropriate, salary may be supplemented from other single or combined sources, such as research grants, professional fees, etc. Health insurance and support for travel is provided.
-For M.D. trainees, support from the T32 Training Program provides ‘protected time’ for immersion in the laboratory and it is required that patient care responsibilities will be limited to <10% effort (one half day per week), primarily to help complete long-term patient care experience necessary for their subspecialities and to maintain patient-care skills.
+As appropriate, salary may be supplemented from other single or combined sources, such as research grants, professional fees, etc. Any such supplementary of salary (or benefits) beyond the maxima allowed by NIH guidelines for trainees is the responsibility of the trainee’s mentor, center/institute/program, and/or department, not the T32 Training Program.
+Health insurance and support for travel is provided.
+For M.D. trainees, support from the T32 Training Program provides ‘protected time’ for immersion in the laboratory and it is required that patient care responsibilities will be limited to <10% effort (one half day per week), primarily to help complete long-term patient care experience necessary for their subspecialties and to maintain patient-care skills.

 • All appointments to this training grant are restricted to U.S. citizens and permanent residents.